spicysomtam/k3s-aws-cluster/README.md

 Once the cluster is built, you will need to get the kubeconfig to start using it.

 Previously you would have had to ssh on to one the k3s nodes and get it from root ~/.kube/config, which may be a problem if you don't have a bastion host.

-Now you can get it from master0 console; see the next sub section.
+Now you can get it from the Jenkins pipeline or master0 console; see the following sections.

-Once you have the kubeconfig, edit the server url in the kubeconfig and replace 127.0.0.1 with the load balancer dns name.

 ### kubeconfig saved as a System Manager parameter so it can be obtained from the Jenkins job console output

 There is a terraform variable `kubeconfig_ssm` to write the kubeconfig to a Systems Manager (ssm) parameter.
 The name of the ssm parameter is `<prefix>-kubeconfig`.
 By default the variable is `true`.
 The parameter is used to pass the kubeconfig from master0 back to the Jenkins job so the kubeconfig can be displayed at the end of the Jenkins job so you can easy get it.
 The ssm parameter is left inplace so you can get it again if required without needing to login via ssh to master0.
+See the Jenkinsfile in `default-vpc` folder for how this works.

+With this method, the load balancer url is automatically inserted.

 ### kubeconfig can be displayed to master0 console